Graduate Student Orientation

 International students are required to complete the MANDATORY International Students & Scholars Services (ISSS) orientation module in Blackboard Learn.
 Questions?
 Contact firstname.lastname@example.org.

-All students should continue to refer to Drexel's Response to Coronavirus website for the latest information about fall term and return to campus.
+All students should continue to refer to Drexel's Response to Coronavirus website for the latest information about health and safety protocols, testing, and return to campus requirements.

-All graduate students, including online and semester program students, are invited to register for the Graduate College's Virtual Graduate Student Welcome & Resource Fair sessions as part of Welcome Week!
+All new, incoming graduate students are invited to register for the Graduate College's Virtual Graduate Student Welcome & Resource Fair sessions as part of the University's welcome programs!
 Each session will feature a live welcome, overview and 5-6 different offices/departments/organizations from across campus who will engage in live chat, discussion and share information about their student resources and services, encouraging any appropriate follow up.
 The fairs will be hosted on the Brazen technology platform.

-Welcome Week is Drexel's official kickoff to the fall term and new academic year and includes a variety of programs, events and opportunities to help get you acquainted to the Drexel community.
-The following opportunities and events are optional and geared toward a general graduate student audience.
-All new, incoming graduate students are welcome and encouraged to participate, including online students!
+Dragons Unite: 2021 Welcome (Back) Programming is Drexel's official kickoff to the winter 2021 term and new year and includes a variety of programs, events, and opportunities to help get you acquainted to the Drexel community.
+These opportunities and events are optional and geared toward a general graduate student audience.
+All new, incoming graduate students, as well as returning students, are welcome and encouraged to participate, including online students!